technicoll/workshop-3-technicoll/activities/activity-3/activity-3_start.md

     print("[INFO] MLflow not installed — skipping logging safely.")
 ```

-You should see `Experiment logged successfully ✅` printed.
+✅ **Checkpoint:** You should see `Experiment logged successfully ✅` printed.

-You can now explore the `mlruns` directory in the JupyterLab file browser to find the files MLflow created.
+- You can now  explore the `mlruns` directory in the VS Code file browser to find the files MLflow created.
+- Or browse the same files in the ML Flow UI.
+If you've not done this already, as a reminder, you would run `mlflow ui --port 5000 --backend-store-uri file:./mlruns` then open http://localhost:5000